ianl-terawe/academy/datascience/desktop/workspace.md

 Armed with a local copy of these critical files on your VM, you can proceed with next steps - namely, further analysis of the genomes sequenced in Module 1.

 ## Jupyter Noteboook

+Open a Jupyter Notebook that connects to your Workspace.